Understanding the Rent Board’s “Apparent Lawful Rent Ceiling” Notices

 For example:

-• A tenancy that began in June 2019 becomes eligible for its first AGA on January 1, 2021
+A tenancy that began in June 2019 becomes eligible for its first AGA on January 1, 2021

-• A tenancy that began in November 2021 becomes eligible on January 1, 2023
+A tenancy that began in November 2021 becomes eligible on January 1, 2023

-• A tenancy that began in November 2021 becomes eligible on January 1, 2023
+A tenancy that began in November 2021 becomes eligible on January 1, 2023

 Start with the base rent and apply each eligible AGA one at a time, using the adjusted rent from the prior year.
 Don’t apply percentages cumulatively.
+Use the Rent Board's AGA List to determine the allowable amount for each calendar year.

 Example:

-• Base Rent: $1,500 (tenancy began in 2018)
+Base Rent: $1,500 (tenancy began somewhere in 2018)

-• 2020 AGA = 2.1% ➝ $1,500 × 1.021 = $1,531.50
+2020 AGA = 2.1% ➝ $1,500 × 1.021 = $1,531.50

-• 2021 AGA = 1.0% ➝ $1,531.50 × 1.01 = $1,546.82
+2021 AGA = 1.0% ➝ $1,531.50 × 1.01 = $1,546.82

-• 2022 AGA = 2.1% ➝ $1,546.82 × 1.021 = $1,579.32
+2022 AGA = 2.1% ➝ $1,546.82 × 1.021 = $1,579.32

 What to Do Next

-AGA calculations are pretty straightforward for tenancies that began between 2003 and 2025.
+AGA calculations are straightforward for tenancies that began between 2003 and 2025.
 However, if your tenancy started before 2003, the rules governing rent adjustments included many conditional and non-percentage-based increases.
 In those cases, contact BPOA for individualized guidance to ensure your calculations align with Rent Board rules.